tarang1998/KnowledgeBase/SystemDesign/SystemDesignFundamentals/caching.md

 - A cache is a hardware or a software that you use to temporarily store data so it can be accessed quickly
 - Caches take advantage of the locality of reference principle : recently requested data is likely to be requested again.
 - If the required data is found in the Cache it is called a **Cache Hit**.
 If the data isn't stored in the cache, a **Cache Miss** occurs.
+- Data can become stale if the primary source of data gets updated and the cache doesnt.
 - The different types of caching stratergies are :

     - **Cache Invalidation**